 “They only like me for my followers… and my feelings were so hurt.”

-Casey recounted his Mercedes campaign and the fallout from creative risks.
+Casey recounted his Mercedes campaign, which showed him that the best brand deals respect the creative process in addition to the reach.
 He emphasized the importance of alignment between creator and brand, and the challenge of maintaining artistic integrity in sponsored content.
+Casey encouraged creators to take creative risks, even when working with brands.

 4. Niche is Rich